-If your child has ADHD, should you use different tactics to discipline him than you'd use with your other children?
+If your child has ADHD, should you discipline him in a different way than with your other children?

 The answer might surprise you.

-"ADHD is a challenge, not necessarily an excuse for kids," says Steven L. Pastyrnak, PhD, division chief of pediatric psychology at the Helen DeVos Children's Hospital in Michigan.
+"ADHD is a challenge, not necessarily an excuse for kids," says Steven L. Pastyrnak, PhD, of the Helen DeVos Children's Hospital in Michigan.

-Still, you might need to be a little more flexible in your expectations of a child with ADHD.
+Still, you might need to be a little more flexible in your expectations.

 "We need to be more aware of how the ADHD impacts their ability to listen, follow through on tasks, and control their impulses," Pastyrnak says.
 "However, having ADHD does not take away the expectation that they will improve in these areas."

-Carla Counts Allan, PhD, director of psychological services at the ADHD Specialty Clinic at Children's Mercy Hospitals and Clinics in Kansas City, Mo., outlines a time-out strategy that she says works effectively with all kids, whether or not they have ADHD, when used consistently.
+Carla Counts Allan, PhD, of the ADHD Specialty Clinic at Children's Mercy Hospitals and Clinics in Kansas City, MO, suggests these tips for time out, whether or not the child has ADHD.

 Contrast time-out with time-in.
 That means that if you put your child in time-out for hitting his sister, you should have been praising him earlier for playing well with his sister -- and should praise him after time-out for having a good attitude.
 "If there isn't a big difference between time-out and time-in, kids don't understand the consequences," Allan says.